rmwu/diffdock-protein/README.md

 # DiffDock modified for protein-protein

+Note: I added ESM embeddings directly back into the preprocessing.
+Currently it's not yet batched so it may take a while.
-Note: currently I only have atom-level information.
-I'm (quickly) adding back the residue-level ESM embeddings so should have an update today.
-Of course you should feel free to read through / poke around.
+Of course you should feel free to read through / poke around while I make it faster~

+Also I would recommend debugging with DB5 instead of DIPS as it's very fast to run.

 ## Model training: